 This software is one of the most popular laser cutting product design software for engineers and architects.
 Offering many tools for designs, AutoCAD has all the requirements to make your design look just as you want.
 If you’re a beginner, the app’s fifteen-day trial coupled with countless tutorials will help you learn designing on the app in no time.
 It also offers both mobile and web apps, which means your work can be more mobile.
 However, it cannot export SVG files.
 This means you have to export a DXF file to either Illustrator or InkScape to convert it to a vector file.

 This is professional CAD software that provides a lot of tools for designing software.
 It functions using sketches to create models.
-This helps converting your 3D designs to 2D a very easy process.
+This helps convert your 3D designs to 2D a very easy process.
 However, it can’t also export SVG files, and you’ll need to export your files in a format such as IA to either Illustrator or InkScape.

 Compared to the others, SketchUp is easier to use and has quite a number of user-friendly plugins.
 If you can master the use of these plugins, you’ll have many features at your fingertips.
 One of these plugins is responsible for its ability to export SVG files.
 However, if your laser cutting design involves curves, spheres, or circles, SketchUp is not a good choice as it converts these shapes into polygons.

 Just as the name implies, this design software is modeled after AutoCAD.
 Its Overkill tool removes overlapping arcs and lines in a design and cleans up the vector drawing for laser cutting.
 You can also copy a finished design into a new laser cutting design project.
 All you need to do is save the finished file as a vector PDF and use the PDF Insert tool to copy the design to the new design.

 The Laser Cutting Design Guidelines You Must Never Forget